TracecatHQ/tracecat/README.md

 </br>

 [Tracecat](https://tracecat.com) is an open source automation platform for security teams.
-We're building the features of Tines / Torq / Palo Alto XSOAR with:
+We're building the features of Tines / Palo Alto XSOAR with:

 - Enterprise-grade open source tools
 - Open source AI infra and GPT models